 The Department of Electrical Engineering offers a fully-accredited, Bachelor of Science degree in Electrical Engineering.
 The Department also offers a new Bachelor of Science degree in Computer Engineering both accredited by the Engineering Accreditation Commission of ABET.
 The Bachelor of Science degree in Computer Engineering is jointly offered by this department and the Department of Information and Computer Sciences.

 Both curricula have been designed to achieve the Department's Mission and Educational Objectives and Outcomes.
 The core courses cover the fundamentals of engineering while upper level technical elective courses allow students to pursue their specific technical interests.
 In the Electrical Engineering program, the electives are divided into two major areas or Tracks: Electro-Physics Track (solid-state devices and sensors, analog circuit design, microwaves and photonics) and Systems Track (telecommunications, control systems, and signal processing).
-Both curricula have been designed to achieve the Department's Mission, and Educational Objectives and Outcomes.

 A strong emphasis of the program is to provide a hands-on education with state-of-the-art equipment and software tools.
-A majority of the required EE courses have a laboratory component including all of the freshman and sophomore level courses.
+A majority of the required courses have a laboratory component including all of the freshman and sophomore level courses.
 There are three required project courses, one each at the sophomore (EE 296), junior (EE 396), and senior (EE 496) levels.

 The faculty is committed to providing a first-class education.
 Three have received University and Manoa campus teaching awards: two have received the Regent's Medal for Meritorious Teaching, and the third has received the Chancellor's Citation for Meritorious Teaching, and a fourth has received the Frances Davis Award for Excellence in Undergraduate Teaching.

-They are leaders in their technical fields which insure that the program is at the cutting edge.
+They are leaders in their technical fields which ensure that the program is at the cutting edge.
 Three have achieved the Fellow membership from the Institute of Electrical and Electronic Engineers (IEEE).
 The IEEE is the international professional organization of EEs, and the Fellow level is the highest award given to members who have made an outstanding contribution to the field.
 Quality new faculty members have been recruited.
 Three have received the National Science Foundation's (NSF) CAREER award, which is the most prestigious national award for new faculty members.